lkesteloot/unsong/unsong.md

 A third Name, stronger than the others.

-“Do it for the Gipper!…for the Gipper!…for the Gipper!”
+“Do it for the Gipper!... for the Gipper!... for the Gipper!”

 “Huh,” said Jalaketu.
 Wheels turned in his head.
 The Gipper.
 Not even a real word.
 Not English, anyway.
 Hebrew then? [i]Yes[/i].
 He made a connection; pieces snapped into place. [i]The mighty one[/i].
 Interesting.
 It had been a very long time since anybody last thought much about [i]haGibborim[/i].
 But how were they connected to a random California politician?
 He spoke another Name.